 We're introducing a phased restart for poultry imports following the removal of the protection, surveillance and prevention zones.

 As an importer you need a specific licence to import birds into Jersey and commercial farmers have priority to apply.
 If you're a backyard poultry keepers you can apply for a licence from the 7 November 2022 for imports from Great Britain and Guernsey only.

 The situation is being kept under active review and may change at any time if we have a further outbreak of disease on the Island.

 Importing poultry and hatching eggs

-- You must complete the online pre-notification form at least 1 working day prior to scheduled arrival into Jersey
+- complete the online pre-notification form at least 1 working day prior to scheduled arrival into Jersey

-Before leaving the premises of export, the exterior of the vehicle must be free of any visible contamination with mud, slurry, animal faeces, excretion or any other similar matter.
+- before leaving the premises of export, the outside of the vehicle must be free of any visible contamination with mud, slurry, animal faeces, excretion or any other similar matter.
 The vehicle wheels and wheel arches must be cleaned and disinfected after loading and before leaving the premises with an approved disinfectant.
 Any crates or boxes must be clean and disinfected prior to loading

-After importation, the birds must be kept at the destination declared in the licence and custody of the bird(s) must not be transferred within 21 days after importation
+- after importation, the birds must be kept at the destination declared in the licence and custody of the birds must not be transferred within 30 days

-Except when prior written approval has been given by the States Veterinary Officer no movements of any live poultry off the premises is permitted during the 21 days after importation
+- except when prior written approval has been given by the States Veterinary Officer no movements of any live poultry off the premises is permitted during the 30 days after importation

 Other conditions may apply and are included on the licence.